-Aura isn’t the most affordable identity protection service out there, but it provides the most value by far (and with our discount code, it’s hard to find a less expensive service for families).
+Aura isn’t the most affordable best family identity protection service out there, but it provides the most value by far (and with our discount code, it’s hard to find a less expensive service for families).

 Meanwhile, LifeLock looks inexpensive at first, but it doesn’t stay that way.
 LifeLock raises their price after the first year – and not by just a little bit.
 Their lowest level, Select plan, starts at $28.99 per month for families.
 After the first year, that rate jumps to $38.99!

 And, if you want all the features we’ve been discussing, you’d need their top-tier plan.
 At that point, the cost is outrageous – starting at $48.99 per month for families and renewing at $81.99!

 LifeLock vs. Aura Winner is Aura